kopteryx/AEM-3103-Final-Project-2024/README.md

 ![Alternative Text](./iterations.jpg)
 <2D trajectories simulated using random sampling of parameters, overlay polynomial fit onto plot.>

-This graph shows the resulting glide from 100 different iterations of a random parameters from which you can visually extract the general behavior of the system under different conditions.
+This graph shows the resulting glide from 100 different iterations of random parameters from which you can visually extract the general behavior of the system under different conditions.

 ## Fig. 3: Time Derivatives
 ![Alternative Text](./derivatives.jpg)
 <Time-derivative of height and range for the fitted trajectory>
-This figure shows the derivative of the height and range as a function of time based on the figure one curve fitting from the Monte Carlo Simulation
+This figure shows the derivative of the height and range as a function of time based on the Figure one curve fitting from the Monte Carlo Simulation

 (Below are for teams of 2-3 people)